Coppernic/coppernic.github.io-old/core/ethernet.md

 Some devices can have Ethernet feature built-in.
 Ethernet is available through docking station.
 These devices are:

+- access
 - C-One
 - C-One²
 - C-One e-ID
 - C-One² e-ID

 For C-One² and C-One² e-ID from OS Build 20190329, an option has been added to have the choice between Ethernet through docking station or Ethernet through USB dongle.
 This option is called "Ethernet Cradle".

 It is available on device Settings.
  - "Ethernet Cradle" on -> Ethernet is used through docking
  - "Ethernet Cradle" off -> Ethernet is used through USB dongle.